Potsdam Great Refractor: History

 The overall telescope was built by Repsold.
 Repsold was a German optics company started by the astronomer Johann Georg Repsold, and made various optical instruments until 1919; they were based out of Hamburg.
 Both objectives were figured by Steinheil from glass blanks made by Schott.
 Steinheil was a German optics company founded by Carl August von Steinheil.

 The two objective lenses were completed by the firm Steinheil of Munich, figured from glass blanks made by Schott in Jena.

 The 50 cm was designed optical for the human visual range, and was intended as a guide for the photographic telescope.
-The visual 50 cm was regarded as satisfactory, although Bernard Scmdit adjusted the lens figuring in 1911 and 1914.
+The visual 50 cm was regarded as satisfactory, although Bernhard Schmidt adjusted the lens figuring in 1911 and 1914.
 The 80 cm was found to have some chromatic errors and Astigmatism, that lead to some refiguring of the optics in following years, as well as development of a new optical test.